intel/intel-extension-for-transformers/examples/optimization/pytorch/huggingface/question-answering/quantization/inc/README.md

     --overwrite_output_dir
 ```

-For IPEX, Here is how to run the script:
+For IPEX, here is how to run the script:

 ```
 python run_qa.py \